scholarslab/Geoloader/README.md

 ## Installation and Configuration

-For now, while things are still in development, install the gem by cloning this repository and using the [Jeweler][jeweler] rake task:
+For now, install the gem by cloning this repository and using the [Jeweler][jeweler] rake task:

 ```
 rake install